-I can help you understand which approaches will deepen your pain and contribute to feeling 'stuck' when you’re attempting to recover.
-We’ll focus on how your brain responds to certain words, activities, experiences, and contact with your former partner.
-You’ll gain a better understanding of the predictable ways personality pathology plays out in relationships, as well as the neuroscience behind your aftermath symptoms.
+We’ll work together to help you understand which approaches will deepen your pain and contribute to feeling “stuck” when you’re attempting to recover.
+We’ll also focus on how your brain responds to certain words, activities, experiences, and contact with your former partner.
+Throughout this process you’ll gain a better sense of the predictable way personality pathology plays out in relationships, as well as the neuroscience behind your aftermath symptoms.